 As for targeted articles, using search queries as the foundation of your keywords is becoming more important because you are catching on new trends and that will help to drive traffic from the search engines (for free) over a long period of time.
-Ideally, the keywords choice should meet these criterias;
+Ideally, the choice of the keywords should meet these criteria;

 - Phrases that are trending on Google Suggest.

-- At least 3 to 4 words that makes human sense.
+- At least 3 to 4 words that make human sense.